haferje/ribbon-bar/README.md

 #### About

-This was a prototype build of a web element to replicate the Microsoft Office Ribbon Bar.
-It was created for a project at work and later scrapped.
+This is a prototype web element to replicate the Microsoft Office Ribbon Bar.
+It was created in May 2013 for a project at work, and was later scrapped.

 #### Run